 Piracy Studies is a research portal for the study of contemporary maritime security and ocean governance.
 The core objective is to facilitate inter-disciplinary collaboration and make academic research on maritime security, blue economy and ocean governance available to a wider audience.

-- Dr. Christian Bueger, Cardiff University (current lead editor)
+- Prof. Christian Bueger, Cardiff University (Lead Editor)

 The page presently has three main sections: 1) A comment and analysis section; 2) A collection of resources, that is, links to research projects, useful information, or key international actors.
 You might also visit our SPAM section, for the more humorous part of studying piracy; 3) the portal also contains an extended bibliography on contemporary maritime piracy, which is hosted on the Mendeley platform.
 The bibliography contains over 300 references on piracy from various disciplines and is frequently updated.
 The reference data is open source and can be imported in other reference formats using the Mendeley platform.
 Further information on authors and editors can be found here.